seamusdemora/PiFormulae/FilesystemConversionFromExt4ToBtrfs.md

 If you're interested in trying the `btrfs` filesystem (as an alternative to `ext4`) on your Raspberry Pi, you've come to the right place.
 This procedure assumes your system is running the ***trixie*** release of RPi OS.
 If you're running another OS, you're welcome to ***try*** this procedure, but please keep in mind that it was written for RPi OS 'trixie' running on RPi hardware.
 FWIW, the "target" system hardware here is an [RPi Zero 2W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/), but the conversion procedure should work for any system.

 Let's get to it...
-As currently written this procedure requires two (2) RPis; however, a "desktop/laptop Linux" can probably be used in lieu of the second RPi.
-I have also done this *`btrfs` conversion* using only a single RPi (the "target" system), but have elected not to include that here - at least for now.
-If you need the single-RPi version of this procedure, let me know; I'll clean it up and post it here.
+As currently written this procedure uses two (2) RPis.
+However, it's also *"do-able"* on a single system.
+I have done this *`btrfs` conversion* by creating new partitions on a 2nd SD card, and using `rsync` to copy from the original `ext4` *source* SD.
+An alternative to that approach is to use the `btrfs-convert` utility (p/o the `btrfs-progs` package) on the un-mounted  `ext4` *source* partition.
+I've elected not to include that alternative here, but if you're interested, let me know; I'll clean it up and post it here.

 **You will need a 2nd SD card for this procedure**; you will also need two (2) [USB-SD adapters](https://duckduckgo.com/?q=USB-SD%20adapter&t=ffab&ia=web).
 We will refer to this 2nd SD card as **SD2**.
 I used a SanDisk 64GB SDXC microSD card for **SD2**.
 Please note that this procedure will **not** modify your current trixie system (other than to install two software packages via `apt`), nor will it modify your **original SD card** - **SD1**.
 In this way, you have a "**fallback**" - your original system remains "as-is" on **SD1** in case something goes wrong, or you simply decide after a short trial that `btrfs` is not for you.

-### `btrfs` Conversion Procedure Using Two Raspberry Pis
+### `btrfs` Conversion Procedure for Raspberry Pis

-We refer to the two RPis as the **TARGET RPi**, and the **SUPPORT RPi**; the **TARGET RPi** is the RPi that will have its root filesystem converted to `btrfs`.
+Again, I used two RPis here for my convenience.
+I refer to these two RPis as the **TARGET RPi**, and the **SUPPORT RPi**; the **TARGET RPi** is the RPi that will have its root filesystem converted to `btrfs`.

 1. On the **TARGET RPi**, use `apt` to update, upgrade & install two packages, and add `btrfs` support to your `initramfs`: